Who are you referring to? Coreference resolution in image narrations

-At a high-level, our work can be seen as a step towards expanding image-text understanding from single to multiple sentences.
-Our key contributions are\footnote{Our code and dataset will be made publicly available. }: \begin{itemize}[noitemsep] \item a new task that aims at resolving coreferences in multimodal long form textual descriptions, \item \OurDataset dataset enabling the evaluation of coreference chains in text and the localization of bounding boxes in images, which is provided with multiple baselines and exhaustive analysis in multimodal CR for fostering future work, \item a new method that learns to resolve coreferences while jointly grounding them from weak supervision and exploiting prior linguistic knowledge, \item rigorous experimental evaluation showing significant improvement over the prior work not only in CR but also in weakly supervised grounding of complex phrases in long-form text, a form of disambiguation that has been underexplored in visual grounding. \end{itemize}
+To summarize our contributions, we introduce (1)~the new task of resolving coreferences in multimodal long form textual descriptions (narrations), (2)~a new dataset, \OurDatasetShort, that enables the evaluation of coreference chains in text and the localization of bounding boxes in images, which is provided with multiple baselines and detailed analysis for future work, (3)~a new method that learns to resolve coreferences while jointly grounding them from weak supervision and exploiting linguistic knowledge, (4)~a rigorous experimental evaluation showing significant improvement over the prior work not only in CR but also in weakly supervised grounding of complex phrases in narrative text.